MetaFam/TheGame/docs/Guilding/what-why-how-of-your-dao.md

 ### Common issues

-> What are the decisions that need to be made on a daily basis and are not considered critical?
+> What are the decisions that need to be made daily and are not considered critical?
 > Do you want them made by the people on the front-line or do you want it all through voting?

 ### Critical proposals